 The jury would also be permitted to consider the plaintiff's loss of ability of enjoy life's pleasures, such as eating or even kissing.
 Note that this requires proof of what the plaintiff's life was like before the injury.

 In assessing how much pain and suffering compensation might be appropriate, a jury can also consider the plaintiff's:

-Demographics also matter when trying to prove pain and suffering.
-A 65-year old man may not receive as high a verdict for facial disfigurement as a teenage girl or aspiring model.
-As you can see, this is subjective and can make jury awards very inconsistent.
+Demographics matter when trying to place a dollar value on an injured person's pain and suffering.
+A 65-year old man probably wouldn't receive as high a verdict for facial disfigurement as a twenty year-old might, for example.

 The definition varies from state to state, but "loss of consortium" typically refers to the impact the injury has had on the injured person's ability to provide and receive love, affection, companionship, or services.
 Loss of consortium might be a part of a medical malpractice plaintiff's "pain and suffering" damages, or it might be a distinct claim brought by the plaintiff's partner or family member.